tduyng/tduyng.github.io/content/microblog/2025-01-15-git-reset-vs-restore.md

     - Discard changes in the working directory.
     - Unstage changes (modern alternative to `git reset HEAD <file>`).

-## Pro Tips
+## Pro tips

 - Recover from a hard reset:
   Use `git reflog` to find the lost commit and reset back:

 ```bash
 git reflog